-- AU-1.1.13 For the purposes of Volume 4 (Investment Business), Category 1 investment firms may undertake (subject to Rule AU-1.1.19) any regulated investment service, as listed below: - (a) Dealing in financial instruments as principal; - (b) Dealing in financial instruments as agent; - (c) Arranging deals in financial instruments; - (d) Managing financial instruments; - (e) Safeguarding financial instruments (i.e. a custodian); - (f) Advising on financial instruments; and - (g) Operating a collective investment undertaking (i.e. an operator). - AU-1.1.14 [This Paragraph was moved and amended to Paragraph AU-1.4.11A in January 2012].
+For the purposes of Volume 4 (Investment Business), Category 1 investment firms may undertake (subject to Rule AU-1.1.19) any regulated investment service, as listed below:

+- (a) Dealing in financial instruments as principal; - (b) Dealing in financial instruments as agent; - (c) Arranging deals in financial instruments; - (d) Managing financial instruments; - (e) Safeguarding financial instruments (i.e. a custodian); - (f) Advising on financial instruments; - (ff) Arranging Credit and Advising on Credit; and - (g) Operating a collective investment undertaking (i.e. an operator). - AU-1.1.13A Where licensees are undertaking regulated activities in accordance with Shari'a, all transactions and contracts concluded by Investment firm licensees must comply with Sharia standards issued by the Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI).
+The validity of the contract or transaction is not impacted, if at a later date, the relevant AAOIFI Sharia standards are amended. - AU-1.1.14 [This Paragraph was moved and amended to Paragraph AU-1.4.11A in January 2012].